 The energy consumed by the Group is mainly electricity consumption for daily operations, as well as diesel and petrol consumption for company vehicles.
-The Group has established relevant procedures to manage the effective use of resources, with the aim of achieving higher energy efficiency and reducing the unnecessary materials use.
+The Group has established relevant policies such as the Resources and Energy Management Policy to manage the effective use of resources, with the aim of achieving higher energy efficiency and reducing the unnecessary materials use.
 The Group has set a target of maintaining its total energy consumption intensity (MWh/employee) to be not more than the baseline year 2021, which was approximately 11.25 MWh/employee.
 To enhance energy efficiency, the Group has installed energy-efficient lightings and placed electricity-saving reminders in offices.
 Besides, in order to avoid unnecessary energy consumption, air conditioners and lights are switched off when the area is not in use.

-Due to the rise in project numbers, the total energy consumption intensity (MWh/employee) has increased by approximately 2.43% from approximately 9.47 in 2022 to approximately 9.70 in 2023.
+Due to the rise in project numbers and business activities, the total energy consumption intensity (MWh/employee) has increased by approximately 11.65% from approximately 9.70 in 2023 to approximately 10.83 in 2024.
 The Group remains dedicated to reducing energy consumption and will persist in its efforts to meet the set target.